Lyricsduda/burgerApp/README.md

 ## Contributing

 > You are free to clone the repo and work on it on your own computer.

-## Tests

-To run test's, run the following command:

->

 ## Other Work